endaksi1/sonicart/README.md

 <br>
 <br>
 **Week eight** - *18/03/2019*<br>
-This week I decided to create a feedback questionaire, which I sent out with a link to the project to a few people that I felt  this poject would appeal too. <br>
+This week I decided to create a feedback questionnaire, which I sent out with a link to the project to a few people that I felt this project would appeal too. <br>
 I chose to send the project to friends as I felt that this would be the best way to get some quick feedback, but if I had more time I would have chosen to get feedback from a larger group of people and preferably from people that I don't know as this would hopefully eliminate any biases<br>
 Below is the message/questions that I sent out;<br>
 <br>